Depression and immune function: Anti-inflammatories

 Although in the early stages of research, there are indications that anti-inflammatories can reduce symptoms in those with depression and mood disorders.
 While depression symptoms tend to be sensitive to placebo responses, clinical trials have shown that these benefits often outperform placebos when used on their own or in conjunction with anti-depressants, with NSAIDs and cytokine inhibitors each being shown effective by multiple trials.
-In addition, statins, poly-unsaturated fatty acids, corticosteroids, and anti-inflammatories aimed at specific illnesses all have been shown to has positive effects on depression but in a lesser number of studies.
+In addition, statins, poly-unsaturated fatty acids, corticosteroids, and anti-inflammatories aimed at specific illnesses all have been shown to have positive effects on depression but in a lesser number of studies.

 However, despite initial evidence for the ability of anti-inflammatories to lessen depression symptoms, the diverse nature of methods used in these studies and the risks of side effects have been suggested to warrant caution when considering their potential as depression treatments.
 The use of NSAIDs in particular, has been cautioned due to concerns their potential side-effects and their potential the interact with or limit the effectiveness of certain antidepressants.